artntek/notification-service/CONTRIBUTING.md

 Code should be written to professional standards to enable clean, well-documented, readable, and maintainable software.
 While there has been significant variability in the coding styles applied historically, new contributions should strive for clean code formatting.
-We generally follow PEP8 guidelines for Python code formatting, typically enforced through the `black` code formatting package.
+We generally follow the [Google Java Style Guide](https://google.github.io/styleguide/javaguide.html) for code formatting, with the exception that we indent with 4 spaces instead of 2.

 ## 📄 Contributor license agreement